UPPMAX/naiss_intro_python/docs/sessions/files.md

 - Verify that it works as expected

-### Exercise 2: read and create a simple text file
+## Exercise 2: read and create a simple text file

-!!!- info "Learning outcomes"

-    - Read a simple text file
-    - Repeat creating a file
-    - Practice to search the internet how to reverse the order of text lines

 Read the following sections of
 [How to Think Like a Computer Scientist: Learning with Python 3](https://openbookproject.net/thinkcs/python/english3e/index.html):